SoftUni-Internal/interactive-content/EN/10-Methods/01-What-Is-a-Method.md

 We use methods in Java for several reasons:

-* Reusability: we can write a method once, and use it **multiple times**.
+- **Reusability**: we can write a method once, and use it **multiple times**.

 We do not have to rewrite the entire code each time.
 Think of it as, `write once, reuse multiple times`.

-* To parameterize code: in addition to making reusable code that is the same in all cases, you will often want to use `parameters` that change the way the method works.
+- **To parameterize code**: in addition to making reusable code that is the same in all cases, you will often want to use `parameters` that change the way the method works.

-* Create conceptual units: create methods to do something that is one action in your **mental view of the problem**.
+- **Create conceptual units**: create methods to do something that is one action in your **mental view of the problem**.

 This will make it **much easier** for you to work with your programs.

-* Methods make code more readable and easier to debug.
+- Methods make code more readable and easier to debug.

 For example, `printHello()` method is so readable, that we can know what this method will print `Hello`.

-* Simplify problems: Because local variables and statements of a method **can not be seen from outside the method**, they \(and their complexity\) are **hidden** from other parts of the program, which prevents accidental errors or confusion.
+- **Simplify problems**: Because local variables and statements of a method **can not be seen from outside the method**.

+They \(and their complexity\) are **hidden** from other parts of the program, which prevents accidental errors or confusion.

 [/slide]